CedricChnfr/portfolio/about.markdown

 INSA Toulouse is a school that offers a wide range of courses in the fields of electronics, computer science, and embedded systems.
 The school's reputation and the quality of the courses offered are the main reasons why I chose to study there.

 During the open house days at INSA, I was particularly impressed by the quality of education and the teaching approach, which integrates theory with hands-on experience.
+The apprenticeship program at INSA perfectly aligns with my learning style, offering the opportunity to gain real-world professional experience alongside theoretical knowledge an invaluable asset for an engineering career.

+Joining INSA has allowed me to explore the role of an engineer in a professional environment.
+It has provided a deeper understanding of the industry and helped me enhance both my technical expertise and confidence in decision-making.
+The balance between academic studies and real-life project applications is the ideal framework to develop my engineering skills.

+# Why INSA Toulouse

+INSA Toulouse offers a wide range of courses in electronics, computer science, and embedded systems.
+The school's reputation and the quality of the courses were the main reasons I chose to study here.

-The apprenticeship program at INSA perfectly aligns with my learning style, offering the opportunity to gain real-world professional experience alongside theoretical knowledge—an invaluable asset for an engineering career.
+During the open house days at INSA, I was particularly impressed by the quality of education and the teaching approach, which integrates theory with hands-on experience.
+The apprenticeship program at INSA perfectly aligns with my learning style, offering the opportunity to gain real-world professional experience alongside theoretical knowledge.
+This combination is an invaluable asset for an engineering career.

 Joining INSA has allowed me to explore the role of an engineer in a professional environment.
 It has provided a deeper understanding of the industry and helped me enhance both my technical expertise and confidence in decision-making.
 The balance between academic studies and real-life project applications is the ideal framework to develop my engineering skills.